ryohidaka/gitbeaker-hooks/README.md

 - `useProjects(options)` - Fetch multiple projects.

 - `useRepositoryTrees(projectId, options)` - Get a list of repository files and directories in a project.

+- `useBranches(projectId, options)` - Get a list of repository branches from a project, sorted by name alphabetically.

 ### GitbeakerProvider